-Now that you’ve decided to tackle and conquer the SAT as part of your college admissions game plan, it’s time to start preparing and practicing.
+So you’ve decided to conquer the SAT as part of your college admissions game plan.
+That means it’s time to start preparing and practicing – now.
 You’ll find lots of great overall information and advice for preparing for standardized tests in our Ultimate Guide to Preparing for College Entrance Exams.
-For instance, you will want to create a consistent practice schedule, set realistic goals, and make sure to take plenty of official practice tests in test-like conditions that are timed and completed in one sitting.

-Beyond that, you will want to focus on learning and practicing strategies specific to the SAT.
-While the SAT allows more time per section than the ACT, it is also known for being the more confusing test.
-With practice, however, you will gain familiarity with the test, learn to decipher the questions, and discover the methods that work best for you.
-Here are some of the best prep tips from our experts to help you get ready to take the SAT confidently and successfully.
+With practice, you’ll gain familiarity with the test, learn to decipher the questions, and discover the methods that work best for you.
+Here are some top SAT tips and tricks from our experts to help you get ready to take the SAT confidently and successfully.

 SAT Study Tips

 - Take Advantage of Resources and Others’ Knowledge

 - Work on Reading Speed